 Within this guide we will look at five different savings accounts.

-Easy access, notice, regular savings, ISA, and fixed term savings
+The different types of savings accounts are: Easy access, notice, regular savings, ISA, and fixed term savings.

-Most accounts will come with an ATM card, giving you access to your money when you need it.
+Some accounts will come with an ATM cash card, giving you access to your money when you need it.
 These are simple accounts that let you earn interest on your bank account balance.